 What is it?

 The Chestnut Homes Lincoln Grand Prix is arguably the most iconic one-day road race in the UK.
-First held in the summer of 1956 – a women’s edition has also run since 2015 – it has gone to its establish itself in British road racing folklore.
+First held in the summer of 1956 – a women’s edition has also run since 2015 – it has gone on to its establish itself in British road racing folklore.
 It has an illustrious list of past winners, featuring many of the greats of domestic road racing.

 All of the UK’s top Continental and elite teams will be at the race.
 And no less than five winners previous are due to take part: last year’s winner Alex Richardson (Canyon